Tumor mutational burden: TMB calculation

-There exists disparities between how TMB is calculated in clinical and research settings.
+There are disparities between how TMB is calculated in clinical and research settings.
 Broadly, whole genome sequencing, whole exome sequencing, and panel based approaches can be used to help to calculate TMB.
 Studies of TMB from research perspectives typically incorporate whole exome sequencing, and occasionally whole genome sequencing within their workflows while clinical applications use panel sequencing to estimate TMB primarily for their comparatively quicker speed and low cost.
 Within panel based approaches, different strategies to calculate TMB have been adopted.
 For instance, consider MSK-IMPACT developed by the Memorial Sloan Kettering Cancer Center and F1CDx developed by Foundation Medicine.
 F1CDx utilizes tumor-only sequencing strategy while MSK-IMPACT requires sequencing of both the tumor and its matched normal sample.
 Additionally, F1CDx counts synonymous mutations while excluding hotspot driver mutations.
 MSK-IMPACT calculates TMB with similar filtering criteria to those used in whole exome sequencing, considering both synonymous mutations and hotspot driver mutations.
 Ensembles of targeted panels and whole exome sequencing panels have been recommended for optimal results.
 As an approach that is potentially more expedient and cost effective than sequencing, TMB can be calculated directly from H&E stained pathology images using deep learning.